PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 .. code-block:: Lua

-    -- It is preferred to use a policyEventFilter, see example above -- Dont ever block my own domain and IPs myDomain = newDN("example.com")
+    -- It is preferred to use a policyEventFilter, see example above.
+    -- Dont ever block my own domain and IPs. myDomain = newDN("example.com")

     myNetblock = newNMG()